-Our service will consist of worship and a message starting at 10:30am and lasting about an hour.
+Currently, we have two worship services on Sundays mornings at 9:30 and 11:00am in 3 socially-distanced rooms: our Worship Center, Overflow, and Gym.
+The Gym is a mask-suggested environment.
+Our services consist of worship and a message and last about an hour.
 To find more about our worship and teaching style, click here.

 If you’re elderly, immune deficient, or just uncomfortable coming, we totally understand!
 It doesn’t mean that you love Jesus any less!
 Please feel free to stay home instead of joining us.
 For this very reason, we’ll still be live streaming our services.
 You can watch with us live at 9:30am and 11:00am Sunday at osbornebaptist.com/livestream >

 While we place a high priority on gathering together as the church for worship and other activities, and we always want you to feel welcome at OBC, if you are feeling sick or running a fever, the best way that you can love your neighbor is by staying home!
 If you need to stay home instead of coming to a worship gathering, we encourage you to join us for our live stream Sundays at osbornebaptist.com/livestream >